ParadigmFoundation/zaidan-dealer-specification/README.md

 1. The default value SHOULD be the null address (20 null bytes) represented as a hex string.
 Implementations MAY require takers to specify a `takerAddress`.
 1. Quotes indicated as `includeOrder` as `false` can be seen as traders checking if a dealer's prices are favorable at a given time for a certain market and trade size.
     - Implementations MAY treat these types of quotes separately in internal tracking and/or pricing mechanisms.
+1. Due to confusion between the word "transaction" referring to either an Ethereum transaction or a 0x ZEIP-18 transaction (`ZeroExTransaction`), wherever the word refers to an Ethereum transaction, it is explicitly stated.
+Similarly, wherever "transaction" refers to a ZEIP-18 message, it is explicitly described as a "0x transaction" or a "0x fill transaction" (the same goes for transaction hashes).

 ### Error codes